GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 In Manifest V3, all of your extension's logic must be included in the extension.
 You can no longer load and execute a remotely hosted file.
 A number of alternative approaches are available, depending on your use case and the reason for remote hosting.
-Here's a few approaches are:
+Here are approaches to consider:

 Configuration-driven features and logic
 : In this approach, your extension loads a remote